taimurshaikh/Shinobi-Dash/README.md

 # Shinobi-Dash
 A basic endless runner game made with the pygame library in python

+# Prerequisites
+Pygame must be installed on your computer and all files must be in the same directory

 # Objectives
 Run as long as you can!
 Shoot enemies and block incoming projectiles.
 Stay more to the right of the screen for more score